MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 To use this strategy, specify `hint.strategy=legacy` or omit any other strategy indication.

 > [!NOTE]
-> An error occurs if the partition column, *Column*, contains more than 64 distinct values.
+> An error will occur if the partition column, *Column*, contains more than 64 distinct values.

 ## Examples